mcguinness/saml-idp/README.md

 SAML Assertion statement mappings are configured in `simpleProfileMapper.js`

-Attribute     | Mapping
+Property      | SAML Attribute Name
 ------------- | --------------------------------------------------------
-NameID Format | `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`
-First Name    | 'FirstName'
-Last Name     | 'LastName'
-Display Name  | 'Display Name'
-Email         | 'Email'
-MobilePhone   | 'MobilePhone'
-Groups		  | 'Groups'
+userName      | Subject NameID nameIdFormat  | Subject NameID Format firstName     | 'FirstName' lastName      | 'LastName' displayName   | 'DisplayName' email         | 'Email' mobilePhone   | 'MobilePhone' groups		  | 'Groups'

 > The default user profile is specified in `config.js`

+## Assertion Encryption

+Encrypted assertions require both a certificate and public key from the target service provider in the PEM format (base64 encoding of `.der`, `.cer`, `.cert`, `.crt`).
+You can convert certificate formats with `openssl`

+#### DER to PEM

+`openssl x509 -inform der -in to-convert.der -out converted.pem`

+> The following formats or extensions should be convertible to the pem format: `.der`, `.cer`, `.cert`, `.crt

+#### PEM Certificate to Public Key

+PEM files that contain the header `-----BEGIN CERTIFICATE-----` can also be converted to  just the public key which is a file with just the `-----BEGIN PUBLIC KEY-----` header

+`openssl x509 -pubkey -noout -in cert.pem > pub.key`